 They had a term of at least 10 years.

 (Most senior international professionals in Dubai don't stay this long).

 Early withdrawals come with huge exit penalties.

-Nevertheless, I kept my thoughts to myself and offered Neil an X-Ray Review™ free of charge.
+Nevertheless, I kept my thoughts to myself and offered Neil an X-Ray Review™.

 It's a service that puts investments under the microscope.